yuki-kimoto/taskdeal/README.md

 # Features

 * Execute command to multiple machines on web browser.
-* Client and Server comunicate using WebSocket.
+* Client(machine side) and Server(Web browser side) comunicate using WebSocket.
 Server can push notice to clients.
 * Portable. you can install it into your Unix/Linux server, and cygwin(with gcc4) on windows.
 * Perl 5.8.7+ only needed
-* Having built-in web server
 * SSL support
+* You don't have to learn Ruby DSL and cook book as Chef.
+You can write machine setting by familiar shell.
+* You don't have to do client setting becuase command is pushed from server side.
+It is ok only to connect to server.
+* Client command log is send to server.
+You can know what is done on clinet.

 # Installation into own Unix/Linux Server

-TaskDeal have own web server,
-so you can execute application very easily.
+You can install taskdeal very easy.

 ## Download